Tag: Belarus Sanctions Impact

 The continued reliance on fossil fuel imports, insufficient renewable energy integration, and problems with enforceability and implementation of green agendas have collectively contributed to these developments.
 Additionally, the suspension of international projects and investment in the environmental sphere as a result of sanctions, Belarus’s withdrawal from the Aarhus Convention and the massive, forced liquidation or self-liquidation of ecological NGOs has further aggravated the situation.

 To enhance its sustainable development, Belarus should focus on boosting renewable energy use and diversify its energy supply.
 This includes enforcing stricter environmental laws and reconnecting with global environmental agreements (such as the Aarhus Convention).
 Additionally, Belarus should incentivize research in green technologies and encourage government and private sector collaboration on environmental initiatives.
 Well-funded, comprehensive climate action plans with clear targets for emission reductions and renewable energy adoption must be developed and implemented.
-It’s also vital to acknowledge and collaborate with environmental NGOs and actively involve the Belarusian community in sustainability decisions and initiatives.
+It’s also vital for Belarus to acknowledge and collaborate with environmental NGOs and actively involve the community in addressing the environmental decline through sustainability decisions and initiatives.

 References